‘We have to care’: Coronavirus is deepening child poverty crisis, warns Euston Foodbank

 “Poverty is why more and more people are coming to us at the food bank and children are an increasing part of that picture.”

-Euston Foodbank has seen a 76 per cent rise in the number of children fed emergency food parcels this April compared to the same month last year – and its chair of trustees Dorothea Hackman is “100pc” sure coronavirus is worsening child poverty.
+Euston Foodbank has seen a 76% rise in the number of children fed emergency food parcels in April compared to the same month last year – and its chair of trustees Dorothea Hackman is “100%” sure coronavirus is worsening child poverty.

 Nationally, government statistics show 4.2 million children lived below the poverty line in 2018/19.

-Locally, recent figures from Loughborough University, based on data from the Department for Work and Pensions, show the percentage of children living in working poverty in Holborn and St Pancras rose by 7.6pc from 2014/15-2018/19 – the second highest increase of all London constituencies.
+Locally, recent figures from Loughborough University, based on data from the Department for Work and Pensions, show the percentage of children living in working poverty in Holborn and St Pancras rose by 7.6% from 2014/15 to 2018/19 – the second highest increase of all London constituencies.

-Dorothea says this rise is “absolutely” reflected in what Euston Foodbank sees on the ground, with Covid-19 pushing families to the very brink.
+Dorothea said this rise is “absolutely” reflected in what Euston Foodbank sees on the ground, with Covid-19 pushing families to the very brink.

-Including adults and chldren, the food bank in Lancing Street has witnessed a 163pc increase of emergency food parcels distributed this April versus last year - nearly double the average increase of the Trussell Trust - the national food bank network.
+Including adults and children, the food bank in Lancing Street has witnessed a 163% increase in emergency food parcels distributed this April versus last year – nearly double the average increase of the Trussell Trust – the country's largest network of food banks.

 Dorothea told the Ham&High: "Families are turning up, both parents have lost work and they have nowhere else to go.

 “They’ve exhausted savings, they’ve exhausted borrowing from friends, they have two children and they have no food.

 “It grieves me utterly that we think that it’s optional to look after our children.